pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Also this is a good generic blanket impl to be aware of:
+Also, this is a good generic blanket impl to be aware of:

 ```rust
 impl<I: Iterator + ?Sized> Iterator for &mut I;
 ```

 It says that any mutable reference to an iterator is also an iterator.
-This is useful to know because it allows us to use iterator methods with `self` receivers as if they had `&mut self` receivers.
+This is useful to know, because it allows us to use iterator methods with `self` receivers as if they had `&mut self` receivers.

-As an example, imagine we have a function which processes an iterator of more than three items, but the first step of the function is to take out the first three items of the iterator and process them separately before iterating over the remaining items, here's how a beginner may attempt to write this function:
+As an example, imagine we have a function that processes an iterator of more than three items, but the first step of the function is to take out the first three items of the iterator and process them separately, before iterating over the remaining items.
+Here's how a beginner might attempt to write this function:

 ```rust
 fn example<I: Iterator<Item = i32>>(mut iter: I) {